Travel Information Czech Republic

 • Diesel: Nafta

 Payment can be made in cash or by card.
-The local currency is the Czech Koruna (CZK).
+The national currency is the Czech koruna (CZK).
 Mobile payment methods are widely used in cities.

 Crime

 Pickpocketing and fraud occur particularly in tourist areas.
-Keep an eye on your valuables and use supervised car parks.
+Keep an eye on your valuables and use guarded car parks.

 Border controls are possible.
 Always carry valid travel documents and, if applicable, pet passports.

-There are no mandatory vaccinations, but recommended vaccinations should be checked before departure.
+There are no mandatory vaccinations, but recommended vaccinations should be checked before travelling.

 Medical care is good but may vary by region.
 Private travel health insurance is recommended.

 The best time to travel is between May and September.
-The climate is a moderate continental climate with four seasons.
+The country has a temperate continental climate with four seasons.

 Currency

-We wish you a safe trip to the Czech Republic and are happy to assist you with any questions regarding toll regulations.
-Feel free to use our route planner to plan your journey optimally and to view suitable toll products.
+We wish you a safe journey to the Czech Republic and are happy to help with any questions about toll regulations.
+Feel free to use our route planner to plan your trip optimally and have suitable toll products displayed to you.
 If you have any further questions about your trip or our digital vignette, please contact us by email.

 Milena Paasch